CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/04-other-tools.md

 Let's still do a quick run through of the main part of the output.

 * The exclusive column is how long that node took on it's own.
-Note that for our loop the output actually does the multipliocation for us.
+Note that for our loop, the output actually does the multiplication of row x execution time for us.
 Also note that this column gives us new information for the parent node.
 It actually subtracts the child processing steps and gives us the time for the node alone.

-* The inclusive column is the same as the last number in the "actual time" output for each node, except for loops it does the multiplication
+* The inclusive column is the same as the last number we get in our textual output for "actual time" output of each node.
+For loops the output shows the multiplication

 * Rows X is the ratio of "actual rows returned/estimated rows to be returned".
 Best case is what we see in our results, 1.
 Either much larger or smaller numbers indicate the planner is getting bad information and you may want to run ANALYZE; on your table or database

-* The next two columns, rows and loops, are the same as what we see in the output
+* The next two columns, rows and loops, are the same as what we see in the textual output

 * Node is the node in the tree, like we discussed before.
-Note that if you mouse over a parent node, all the child nodes will get a star in front of them and if you click on the parent node it will collapse all it's children nodes.
+Note that if you mouse over a parent node, all the child nodes will get a star in front of them and if you click on the parent node it will collapse all its child nodes.
 If you click on the link for the node name, such as "Nested Loop", it will bring you to a web page explaining the concept with a small example.

 The red cells indicate the longest inclusive time, which makes sense in this case since the parent node should be the longest running.
 The orange cells indicate that our index scan is our longest running step.
 If we wanted to try and improve our query performance this might be a good place to start.
 For example, we see the index scan is only using the primary key of the se_details column and not the index we created on the state column.
-If this was a very important query to us and for some strange reason ~ 1 ms was not fast enough for us, we might make a compound index on the primary key and the state column.
+If this was a very important query to us, and for some strange reason ~ 1 ms was not fast enough for us, we might make a compound index on the primary key and the state column.

 Finally, you can see right above the output there is a blue HTML tab with a source and stats table in grey.
 If you click on the stats tab in grey you get a nice view of the stats broken down by node and by table.
 It's a quick and easy way to see where your query is spending most of it's time.

 ### A query that really benefits from the graphical interface

 So while our output was not so complicated to require the graphical interface, let's make our query do a bunch more work and see what happens.
-How about finding the average age and counts of fatalities in U.S. states I have lived in for more than 2 weeks, sorted by age:
+How about finding the average age and counts of fatalities in U.S. states I have lived in for more than 2 weeks, sorted by average age:

 ```sql
  EXPLAIN ANALYZE select avg(f.fatality_age), count(d.state), least(d.state) as state